 Recent health care workforce research indicates that health professional shortage, distribution, and diversity issues impact access to primary, allied, mental, and dental health care in California today.
 The demand for these health care professions is also forecasted to grow faster than professions in other industries.
-The scale and scope of the problem, however, is not well understood because data on the supply and demand of health professionals is incomplete and is not systematically or regularly updated.
+The scale and scope of the problem, however, is not well understood because the data on the supply and demand of health professionals are incomplete and not systematically or regularly updated.

 Health Care Reform.
-Additionally, as a result of federal health care reform legislation, the Patient Protection and Affordable Care Act of 2010 (ACA), about 4.7 million more Californians will be eligible for health insurance starting in 2014.2 The newly insured will likely increase demand for health care on an already strained system.
-Furthermore, the ACA aims to change how care is delivered.
-It attempts to provide incentives for expanded and improved primary care, which may affect demand for some workers more than others, and create team-based models of service delivery.3 Additionally, research indicates that health care reform will place higher skill demands on all members of the health care workforce as health care systems try to improve quality while limiting costs.4
+As a result of federal health care reform legislation, the Patient Protection and Affordable Care Act of 2010 (ACA), about 4.7 million more Californians will be eligible for health insurance starting in 2014.2 The newly insured will likely increase demand for health care on an already strained system.
+Furthermore, the ACA aims to change how care is delivered, providing incentives for expanded and improved primary care, and creating team-based models of service delivery.3 Additionally, research indicates implementation of the ACA will place higher skill demands on all members of the health care workforce as health care systems try to improve quality while limiting costs.4

-The scale of change with health care reform is unlike anything that the state has prepared for in the past.
-In the sections below, we further discuss how health care reform may affect the state's shortages of health care professionals.
+The scale of change with implementation of the ACA is unlike anything that the state has prepared for in the past.
+In the sections below, we discuss further how the ACA may affect the state's shortages of health care professionals.